 Yakushi Nyorai with 12 Generals at base - Toji Temple in Kyoto, photo courtesy of http://www.healing-touch.co.uk/yakushi1.htm

-Yakushi Nyorai with 12 Generals at the base
+Yakushi Nyorai with 12 Generals at base.

-photo courtesy of http://www.healing-touch.co.uk/yakushi1.htm
+Photo courtesy of healing-touch.co.uk

 Click here for quick photo tour of their site